mostafahassan725/terraform-modules/services/ecr/README.md

 ecr_name: The name of the ECR repository.
 image_tag_mutability: The image tag mutability.
 Can be either MUTABLE or IMMUTABLE.
-encryption_type: The server side encryption type at rest.
+encryption_type: The server-side encryption type at rest.
 Can be either AES256 or KMS.
 scan_on_push: Whether to scan images on push.
 tags: A map of tags for the ECR repository.